 "That looks distinctly like a target.
 And here we have a bull.
 Hmm...
 I think I get the idea now!"A boss, usually four-legged and ferocious, roars and charges at your character, but you can avoid its attack by jumping out of its way and letting it pass you by (saying "¡Olé!" is optional).
 Unfortunately, it then turns around and charges at you again.
 And again.
 And again...
 This is a Bullfight Boss.
 After charging at you, it is usually vulnerable for a few moments before regaining its senses.
 Sometimes, it throws a couple long-range attacks at you before charging again.
-Sometimes, it tires out after charging several times and is vulnerable, or may include this type of attack in its attack pattern.
-Sometimes, it has a weak spot on top of it which you must hit as you are sailing over it.
+Sometimes, it tires out after charging several times and is vulnerable, or may have this type of attack in its attack pattern.
+Sometimes, it has a weak spot on top which you must hit as you are sailing over it.
 And sometimes, the only way to beat it is through Deadly Dodging.
 Usually an easy boss to fight.
 (Usually.)
 If it's an actual bull, you can probably puzzle out the color of the item needed to provoke it into charging.
 Related to the second type of Puzzle Boss.

 Action Adventure Games

 - The Moblin leader miniboss from The Legend of Zelda: Link's Awakening.

 - A miniboss fight against an armored Goron in Twilight Princess, as well as the boss fight against Fyrus.

 - The best example from Twilight Princess are the two fights on a bridge against the Bulbin King.
 And there is also Ganon's monstrous form.
 Somewhat of a variant since rather than dodging, you have to meet him head on and wrestle him to the ground before attacking.